 Faith leaders and Working Together Mississippi call for action on Medicaid expansion

 JACKSON, Miss.
-(Great Health Divide) - Medicaid expansion attempts at the State Capitol continue to be unsuccessful but Working Together Mississippi and a new set of voices are stepping in to say the cost of inaction is too high.
+(WLBT) - Medicaid expansion attempts at the State Capitol continue to be unsuccessful but Working Together Mississippi and a new set of voices are stepping in to say the cost of inaction is too high.

 Healthcare is an issue that transcends religions.
 And several faith leaders gathered for a press conference Friday to say they’re realizing they need to voice that.